velissarious/Rock-Paper-Scissors-strategy-competition-program/readme.md

 Tie: 32 of 100 games
 ```

-In this run player A and B win an equal amount of times.
+In this run, player A and B win an equal amount of times.

 Second run: